JeffreySarnoff/WindowedFunctions.jl/docs/src/index.md

 ### rolling

 ```
-data  = [1, 2, 3, 4, 5, 6]
+data  = [1, 2, 3, 4, 5, 6]  # here, a single vector
 width = 3  # a window covering 3 indices at a time
 slide = 1  # the window advances in steps of 1 index

-the moving window covers
+# the moving window covers
         (1,2,3), (2,3,4), (3,4,5), (4,5,6)   # windowed data

-using sum
+# using sum
         (1+2+3), (2+3+4), (3+4+5), (4+5+6)
         (6,       9,       12,      15)      # the result